 Then fit the ring to the press-bracket.
 On the right is the 30mm outer diameter extension that will sit where the spindle will be installed later.

-This is threaded, so the bolt turns into this.
+This is threaded, so the bolt screws into it.

 The convex side will fit perfectly into the bottom bracket shell on the opposite side.